ppadovani/beautiful-jekyll/knql_plugin/overview.md

 ![Discover Nested](img/discover-nested.png)

-Arrays/Lists of nested objects are shown in a scrollable list.
+Arrays/Lists of nested objects are shown in a list.
 If an index contains nested objects, but is not marked as nested, the structured viewer will behave as the eisting table viewer.

+***NOTE*** Versions that support Kibana 6.2.x ***REPLACE*** the existing 'Table' doc viewer with the above 'Structure' viewer.
+This replacement will automatically format correctly depending upon the nested setting of the index pattern.